-- The Five Estuaries website (viewed 20 July 2022) - AONB staff attendance at a public event in Lawford (14 July 2022) - Five Estuaries Newsletters (Autumn 2021 and Summer 2022) - Various Pre Consultation Expert Topic Group meetings
+- The Five Estuaries website (viewed 20 July 2022) - AONB staff attendance at a public event in Lawford (14 July 2022) - Five Estuaries Newsletters (Autumn 2021 to March 2023) - Various Pre Consultation Expert Topic Group meetings - Five Estuaries Offshore Wind Farm, Preliminary Environmental Information Report: Non-Technical Summary - Five Estuaries Offshore Wind Farm Preliminary Environmental Information Report Vol 6 Annex 10.2: Seascape, Landscape and Visual Viewpoint Assessment

-Summary of AONB Partnership response Five Estuaries Offshore Wind Farm Public Consultation July-August 2022
+Summary of AONB Partnership response Five Estuaries Offshore Wind Farm Statutory Consultation March to May 2023

-- The AONB Partnership has concern about the impact that the offshore element will have on the nationally designated landscape, in particular the experience of those using the AONB for recreational purposes from the industrialisation of views from the AONB and increasing the 'curtain effect' of offshore industrial development.
-It considers the impacts of the offshore element and in combination impacts should be assessed for effects on the Suffolk Coast & Heaths AONB. - The AONB Partnership acknowledge that the onshore proposals have sought to avoid introducing major onshore development, such as overhead cables and substations, into the nationally designated AONB.
+- The AONB Partnership has concern about the impact that the offshore element will have on the nationally designated landscape. - The AONB Partnership considers the impacts on the nationally designated landscape will be more fully understood following the publication of an update of the Suffolk Seascape Sensitivity Study (2020), commissioned by Suffolk County Council, East Suffolk Council and the AONB Partnership.
+It is not available in the timeframe available for this consultation.
+The findings of that study will inform the view of the AONB Partnership and communicated to the project proposers as soon as reasonably possible. - The AONB Partnership considers there is an increase in industrialisation of views from the nationally designated landscape when looking out of the AONB towards the sea, including an increasing the 'curtain effect' of offshore industrial development. - The AONB Partnership acknowledge that the onshore proposals have sought to avoid introducing major onshore development, such as overhead cables and substations, into the nationally designated AONB.
 However, there is concern about potential impacts from the proposed substation in the setting of the Dedham Vale AONB and consider these should be assessed. - The AONB Partnership considers that the mitigation hierarchy (avoid, minimise, restore and compensate) should be employed in relation to impacts on the AONB - The AONB Partnership acknowledge the benefit that offshore wind generated electricity can bring to meeting the aspiration for net zero.

-The AONB Partnership consider that the proposals need to be determined against the relevant National Policy Statements, Legislation and other relevant policy, plans and guidelines.
-The AONB Partnership notes that:
+The AONB Partnership consider that the proposals need to be determined against the relevant National Policy Statements, legislation and other relevant policy, plans and guidelines.
+At the time of writing National Policy Statements are under review but it is noted that the transitional arrangements are: